 Far North Queensland is home to more species of dangerous animals than anywhere else in Australia which believe me, in this country, is saying something!

-Yet while this may be croc country, I actually didn’t see my first wild one here until recently, after 2-years in the area.
-The Sailor and I were on a croc-spotting/fishing trip along Dickson Inlet in Port Douglas where you can hire a little tin boat and drive yourself up the creek.
+Yet while this may be croc country, I actually didn’t see my first wild one here until recently, after three years as a local.
+The Sailor and I went on a croc-spotting/fishing trip along Dickson Inlet in Port Douglas where you can hire a little tin boat and drive yourself up the creek.

 We were last here five years ago when, just after I’d baited my rod and lobbed it into the water, the Sailor was down on one knee proposing!
 I was not expecting it at all. 🥰 This croc-inhabited area holds a lot of fond memories for us.